Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Introduction

 Inspired by this cognitive mechanism, we conjecture that LLMs possess the ability to create and manipulate \textit{mental images} in the mind's eye for spatial reasoning.
 As illustrated in Figure \ref{fig:mind's eye of LLM}, LLMs could potentially process and understand spatial information in various formats.
 They might be capable of visualizing internal states and manipulating these \textit{mental images} through their \textit{mind's eye}, thereby guiding subsequent reasoning steps to enhance spatial reasoning.
 Therefore, we propose the \textbf{Visualization-of-Thought (VoT)} prompting to elicit this ability.
-This method augments LLMs with a visuospatial sketchpad \citep{baddeley1992working} to visualize their reasoning steps and inform subsequent steps.
-VoT adopts zero-shot prompting instead of relying on few-shot demonstrations or text-to-image visualization with CLIP\citep{radford2021learning}.
-This choice stems from LLMs' ability to acquire various \textit{mental images} from text-based visual art~\citep{smith2014logical, sampath2021accessibility, Regehr2019explaining}.
+This method leverage LLMs to visualize their reasoning steps and inform subsequent steps, implementing the concept of visuospatial sketchpad ~\cite{baddeley1992working}.
+VoT adopts zero-shot prompting instead of relying on few-shot demonstrations or text-to-image visualization with CLIP~\cite{radford2021learning}.
+This choice stems from LLMs' ability to acquire various \textit{mental images} from text-based visual art~\cite{smith2014logical, sampath2021accessibility, Regehr2019explaining}.

-To evaluate the effectiveness of \textbf{VoT} in spatial reasoning, we selected three tasks that require spatial awareness in LLMs, including natural-language navigation\citep{yamada2023evaluating}, visual navigation, and visual tiling.
+To evaluate the effectiveness of \textbf{VoT} in spatial reasoning, we selected three tasks that require spatial awareness in LLMs, including natural-language navigation~\cite{yamada2023evaluating}, visual navigation, and visual tiling.
 These tasks require an understanding of space, direction, and geometric shape reasoning.
 To emulate human-like multisensory perception, we designed 2D grid worlds using special characters as enriched input formats for the LLMs in visual navigation and visual tiling tasks.
 We compared different models (GPT-4, GPT-4V) and prompting techniques across these three tasks.
 The findings reveal that the VoT prompting proposed in this paper consistently induces LLMs to visualize their reasoning steps and inform subsequent steps.
 Consequently, this approach achieved significant performance improvements on the corresponding tasks.

 The main contributions of this paper include:

 \textbf{1}.
 We shed light on LLMs' \textit{mental image} for spatial reasoning from a cognitive perspective, conducting quantitative and qualitative analyses on the mind's eye of LLMs and its limitations.
 We also explore cues about the origin of this generalized ability from code pre-training.